Internet Explorer word sinds april 2017 niet meer ondersteund. Gebruik a.u.b. een moderne browser om deze site te bezoeken.

-Qblox overcomes the three challenges by building stacks that combine unleveled noise performance, a low-latency arbitrary control flow and can be scaled up to 100s of qubits.
+Qblox overcomes the three challenges by building control stacks that combine unleveled noise performance, a low-latency arbitrary control flow and scalability up to 100s of qubits.

 We are supporting quantum revolutions worldwide with our dedicated qubit control equipment and are ready to speed up yours.

-A variety of quantum chips is pursued, for instance based on superconducting circuits, quantum dots, NV centers, trapped ions or topological systems.
+A variety of quantum chips are pursued, for instance, based on superconducting circuits, quantum dots, NV centers, trapped ions or topological systems.

-Users interface with it via a high-level portal to execute a quantum algorithm.
-A control stack is required to translate the high-level calibration routines and algorhithms to specific low-level analog signals.
+Users interface via a high-level portal to execute a quantum algorithm.
+The Qblox control stack is required to translate the high-level calibration routines and algorithms to specific low-level analog signals.

-Signals are finally sent back to the controlstack and retranslated into digital outcomes for analysis and interpretation.
+Signals are finally sent back to the Qblox control stack and retranslated into digital outcomes for analysis and interpretation.